AidanHolloway/Java-Stream-Sprints/Sprint 3/ReadMe.md

-So this program was created to display the letters of the alphabet starting from only one letter and then going to the next line and adding one more letter.
+This program was created to display the letters of the alphabet starting from only one letter and then going to the next line and adding one more letter.
 For example:
 A
 AB